domeniconappo/smfr/README.md

   - `$ cp .env.tpl .env`
 - Edit the file `.env` and set the following variables:
     - `SMFR_DATADIR=/DATA/smfr/data`
-      -   The server folder where MySQL, Cassandra and Elasticsearch data folders will be mapped to.
+      -   The server folder where MySQL and Cassandra data folders will be mapped to.
     - `CASSANDRA_KEYSPACE=smfr_persistent`
       -   Cassandra keyspace name
     - `KAFKA_TOPIC=persister`